codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-native-android-app.md

 ---
 title: Building a native Android app
-description: Building an Android app with YAML.
+description: How to build an Android app with codemagic.yaml
 weight: 4
 aliases:
   - '../yaml/building-a-native-android-app'